Randy Hultgren: National debt

-In 2013 Hultgren voted for legislation stop an increase of the debt limit, which led to a government shutdown.
+In 2013, Hultgren voted for legislation stop an increase of the debt limit, which led to a government shutdown.
 He was the only congressperson from Illinois to vote against an agreement to reopen government and end the government shutdown.

 Taxes

-Hultgren sponsored legislation to permanently repeal the estate tax and voted to repeal it several times.
+Hultgren sponsored legislation to repeal the estate tax and voted to repeal it several times.

-In November 2017 Hultgren and Peter Roskam introduced the Bring Small Business back Tax Reform Act as part of the Trump Administration's tax reform package.
+In November 2017, Hultgren and Peter Roskam introduced the Bring Small Business Back Tax Reform Act as part of the Trump Administration's tax reform package.
 Hultgren said the bill was intended “to cut the overall small business tax rate to 25 percent,” a change he said would “provide much-needed relief to the engine of Illinois's economy.”

 Tariffs

-In June 2018 Hultgren and Roskam expressed their disapproval of Trump's plan to impose tariffs on Mexico, Canada, and the European Union.
+In June 2018, Hultgren and Roskam expressed their disapproval of Trump's plan to impose tariffs on Mexico, Canada, and the European Union.
 “There's real concern about what an escalating trade war would mean,” said Hultgren, who articulated concern about the impact of such tariffs on manufacturers and farmers in his district.